All Episodes

 Bye.

-And he walk out.
+And they walk out.

-Let's go to the we'll start at the top of this presser in the Oval Office.
+Let's go to the, we'll start at the top of this presser in the Oval Office.

-Beautiful simple system, and we don't have to worry about you charging too much or too little.
+And we don't have to worry about you charging too much or too little.

-Um, but traditionally India is right at the top of the pack, pretty much.
+But traditionally, India is right at the top of the pack, pretty much.

 There are a couple of smaller countries that are actually more.

-I remember when Harley Davidson uh couldn't sell their motorbikes into India because of the fact that India the tax was so high, the tariff was so high, and uh Harley was forced to build, I guess they built, I don't know, that was a while ago, but I think they built a factory in India in order to avoid paying the tariffs.
+And Harley was forced to build, I guess they built, I don't know, that was a while ago, but I think they built a factory in India in order to avoid paying the tariffs.

 And that's what people can do with us.

-Uh if you build here, you have no tariffs whatsoever.
+If you build here, you have no tariffs whatsoever.

-And I think that's what's gonna happen.
+And I think that's what's going to happen.

-Are prices going to go up short term longer?
+Are prices going to go up short-term?

-I'll tell you what will go up is jobs.
+I mean, not necessarily, but I'll tell you what will go up is jobs.

 The jobs will go up tremendously.

-Uh this is something that should have been done many years ago.
+This is something that should have been done many years ago.

 China did it.